bjornregnell/reqeng-book/slides/01-intro.md

 *why* $\rightarrow$ *what* $\rightarrow$  *how*:
 * **Goal-level**: why?
- * intentions of stakeholders and users
+ * focus on intentions of stakeholders and users
 * **Domain-level**: what do users do with the system?
-  * focus on how users' tasks are supported by the system
+  * focus on usage context of a feature, normal and exceptional usage, domain events
 * **Product-level**: what does the system do?
-  * focus on system behavior in terms of input-logic-state-output
+  * focus on system behavior, input-logic-state-output, normal and exceptional input/output, product events
 * **Design-level**: how?
-  * up-front design choices
+  * up-front design choices, implementation details
-  * are they really required and justified?
+  * really required/justified? often better as example only, not req

 Which level is best?
 It depends.
-They can be combined.
+They are often combined.
 * Too much 'how' may over-constrain the solution space giving too little freedom for developers to find the best solution.
 * Without 'why' the risk of an unsuccessful solution is high.